 The last thing you want is to wind up cast aside from receiving the help you need after getting sidelined from working.
 Understandably, most people don’t want to regularly think about the serious illnesses or injuries they have sustained at work, but that also means that they may not be so knowledgeable about the ins and outs of the workers’ compensation system.

-That’s why it’s important to work with a lawyer around your location who will understand those ins and outs and will understand how to argue your case as effectively as possible.
+That’s why it’s important to work with a lawyer near your location who will understand those details and will know how to argue your case as effectively as possible.

 A capable workers’ comp lawyer will look out for you, first and foremost, and will try to do everything in their power to build the best possible case for you.
 But beyond that, they’ll take into account and look for a whole other host of things, including: